make a Church

 We must win the fight against the evil one.
 Find a way.
 Inspire and bring the people back into the Church.

-- The priests are to be beautiful examples of Christ for the people to follow, by sacrificing themselves to serve them, not giving a moment to the world (evil), nor taking every holiday off to relax (only when most needed), nor choosing to take trips in 4 star hotels, dining on great food, indulging in the world’s pleasures but rather living simply in self-denial, choosing the cross…following the example of Christ and the saints have given before us…working hard to better know, love and serve God, carrying crosses, so to save the souls God has given them to shepard.
+- The priests are to be beautiful examples of Christ for the people to follow, by sacrificing themselves to serve/save them, not giving a moment to the world and its pleasures (evil), nor taking every holiday off to relax (only when most needed), nor choosing to take trips in 4 star hotels, nor dining on great food, nor having fine clothes, nor a luxury car, nor self-gratifying socialization, nor indulging in the world’s pleasures but rather living simply in self-denial.. that of a true martyer… choosing the cross… following the TRUE example of Christ and the saints have given before us…working hard to better know, love and serve God, carrying crosses, so to save the souls God has given them to shepard.

 - The people are to be working hard to become like Christ, the one they should be following, daily seeking grace, working hard to stop sinning one sin at a time and remove all of their attachments, so to follow God’s will perfectly, conform their hearts to God’s and becoming a perfect self-sacrificing saints as God commands of us.

-- Music is to be sung for God’s honor and glory, not our own and prayed to God out of love for Him, not just sung for personal enjoyment.
+- Music is to be sung for God’s honor and glory, not for our own honor/glory (complements) and prayed to God out of love for Him, not just sung for personal enjoyment.

 - The Church is to help and even seek out people in need (corporal or spiritual need) and care for them–always guiding them to Life–by our prayers, words and/or deeds–no matter what works of mercy we perform.
 Please don’t just wait for the needy to come to us, go out and find the people in need.